lucapinelli/tcp_to_zero_broadcast/README.md

 ## Scope of the application

 The application receives TCP messages and it broadcasts them using ZeroMQ.

-Each message must be a valid JSON.
-As convention, to terminate a message the byte `7` must be used.
+As convention, to terminate a message the byte `7` must be used (therefore the messages cannot contains this byte).

 ## Logs